HOME

 Roger Bickerton

-comments on the "Diversity" Website ...
+Roger's comments about the "Diversity" Website ...

 I was pleased to be introduced to your website, and to see something about Radio Drama, a subject which has been unaccountably neglected by academics and critics, with but a few exceptions.
 There have been very few books written about it in the past 20 years, and only a handful in the 30 or so before then.
 There is evidence of a steady decline in the percentage of funding available to radio drama as opposed to TV, whose appetite for cash is undiminished.
 Certainly, the disappearance of the 90-minute play on Saturdays in mid-1996 was not well-received by many listeners, and it is many years since the BBC funded large-scale serials running to as many as 13 episodes, "War and Peace" being a notable exception in late 1997/ early 1998.